 If you’re unsure what’s happening with the vehicle and it’s not going to be used on the road then it may be appropriate to put the licence (rego) on hold.
 You should only do this if the vehicle won’t be used for 3 months or longer.

-You can do this online(external link), at an agent or call us and we can do this over the phone.
-It’s free to do this online but an admin fee applies for this transaction over the phone or at one of our agents.
+You can do this online(external link), pick up the form at an agent and send it in, or call us and we can do this over the phone.

 Owning a motor vehicle incurs many different fees and charges, you should check to make sure none of these are accruing or outstanding.
 If not paid they could end up with a debt collector or in a fine.